TJCAJ/memorycardgame/README.md

   - [Freepik](https://www.freepik.com/pikaso) for creating images from my own text input with their ai text to image generator.

+  - [Adobe Photoshop](https://photoshop.adobe.com/) for enhancing images with generating backgrounds for images initially created in Freepik.

 <br>

 ### **Acknowledgements**